 Pernod Ricard India Partners With Altizon in Their IIoT Led Manufacturing Operations Digitization Journey

-PALO ALTO, Calif., July 27, 2021 /PRNewswire/ -- Altizon Inc. today announced that it is working with PRI to deliver their first-ever IIoT led Digital Factory project.
+PUNE, India, July 28, 2021 /PRNewswire/ -- Altizon Inc. today announced that it is working with PRI to deliver their first-ever IIoT led Digital Factory project.

 "We believe the digitization of our manufacturing has the potential to accelerate sustainable and tangible benefits.
 These benefits include, improving the overall capacity utilization, manpower productivity and product quality by enabling end-to-end visibility of our manufacturing operations," said S Srinivasan, AVP-Manufacturing, of PRI.